oskardudycz/event-driven.io/content/pages/1--about/index.en.md

 ![photo](bg-1.jpg)

 I like building well-designed systems, tools and frameworks that are used on production and making the people's life easier.
-I believe that using **Event Sourcing**, **CQRS**, and in general, **Event-Driven Architecture** are the good foundations to achieve that.
+I believe that using **Event Sourcing**, **CQRS**, and in general, **Event-Driven Architecture** is the good foundation to achieve that.
 Working on OSS and knowledge sharing is the huge motivation driver for me.

 That's why I am: